-The average consumer probably has a negative perception of targeted ads, but new data from Visual Objects reveals several key benefits of targeted advertising for small businesses — specifically, search retargeting strategies.
+The average consumer likely has a negative perception of targeted ads, but new data from Visual Objects reveals several key benefits of targeted advertising for small businesses — specifically, search retargeting strategies.

 Search retargeting strategies help small businesses effectively get their advertisements in front of the right audiences.
-Consider this scenario:
+But how does search retargeting work?

 Spring weather is just around the corner and you’ve already planned several weekend hikes to take advantage of the warmer temperatures.